The journey for climate transition

-In 2019, the Board of Directors of Assemblin adopted a new climate strategy that will allow the company to keep pace with the transition in its business environment to a climate-neutral society.
+In 2019, the Board of Directors of Assemblin adopted a new climate strategy that will allow the company to keep pace with the ongoing climate transition in the society.
 To accomplish this, we have chosen to supplement our climate strategy with a climate agenda, which is a more concrete climate plan for this transition.

 Background and basis